SomethingNewUK/somethingnewuk.github.io/_posts/2016-02-20-euref-yes-to-europe.md

 Even if we do choose to stay, the battle will not be over, and we hope that people from all political backgrounds will join in pushing for positive change within the EU for a better and more secure future.

-Join us, vote **YES** on 23rd June, and then let's work to build a 21st century democratic EU from the inside.
+Join us, vote **IN** on 23rd June, and then let's work to build a 21st century democratic EU from the inside.